 The Flex MBA combines challenging coursework and experiential learning with an emphasis on principled leadership and global perspectives – delivered in a flexible format for working professionals.
 Experience the renowned Georgetown MBA and gain access to unrivaled academic opportunities, a vibrant and collaborative community of students, alumni, faculty, and staff, hands-on consulting projects, specialized certificates, and more.

 Georgetown McDonough provides the ideal global learning community for working professionals who aspire to lead at a higher level while continuing their careers.
 The Flex MBA also is taught by the same faculty, follows the same core MBA courses, and confers the same degree as the Full-time MBA Program.
-It adds greater flexibility in the duration of the degree (26-60 months), delivery of courses (Saturday electives and more Intensive Learning Experiences), and innovations in using technology (hybrid electives).
+It adds greater flexibility in the duration of the degree (24-60 months), delivery of courses (more Intensive Learning Experiences), and innovations in using technology (hybrid and online electives).

 Global Business Experience